YijunAH/Airline_Delays/README.md

 It is a zip file called 'airline.csv.zip'

-This page: https://www.transtats.bts.gov/Fields.asp?Table_ID=236 provides descriptions of each of the 29 variables associated with each flight.
+This page: https://www.transtats.bts.gov/Fields.asp?Table_ID=236 provides descriptions of each of the 29 variables associated with each flight in this airline dataset.